 QUESTIONS AND ANSWERS (or FAQ)

 You repair instruments?
-Repairs are done through Scott Hackleman who lives nearby.
+Most repairs are done through Scott Hackleman who lives nearby.
 Scott is a master luthier, fully trained by Kartar Chand in India.
 He's the only person we know of in North America who can make a sitar or tanpura from scratch, carvings, penwork, everything!
 His information/site is within the Rain City site and feel free to contact him directly or through us.
 We recommend and advertise him solely for your benefit and convenience and have no financial interest in the repair services offered by him.
-We will occasionally do repairs for customers here who have bought an instrument from us if needed as well but it's limited to basic things like jawari, pickup installations, etc.
+We occasionally do repairs for customers here who have bought an instrument from us if needed as well but it's limited to basic things like jawari, pickup installations, etc.